hmr2899/Portfolio/README.md

 ## Introduction
 I am a software Developer,an Aspiring Analyst and a Data Scientist.
 This Portfolio is a compilation of all the Data Analytics projects I have done.
-This portfolio also contains skills and certificates.

 ## Core Competencies